 Q: If I am under investigation, what are the chances that I will be found guilty?

 We cannot reliably assess your risk of being convicted until we gain a detailed understanding of the facts and circumstances involved in your case.
 While a guilty verdict is certainly a possibility, we have protected numerous clients against federal criminal convictions and we have resolved many of our clients’ investigations without charges being filed.
 Even if you believe that you may have committed a federal crime, there could still be facts that provide you with a complete defense (e.g., if federal agents conducted an unconstitutional search or seizure).
-As a result, you should not make any assumptions about your case until you speak with a qualified attorney.
+As a result, you should not make any assumptions about your case until you speak with a qualified Orlando federal criminal defense lawyer.